 So even in septic shock, early when the granules still have plenty of pre-baked vasopressin, the serum vasopressin level is rather modest, exceeding 15 pg/ml in only one case.

 How much, then, does the routine sepsis-dose exogenous vasopressin infusion contribute?
-Basically, nothing.
+Turns out, quite a lot when compared to normal septic people, but not very much compared to healthy adults, and certainly nothing compared to the doses used by some of the more adventurous investigators.
 For example, here's a piece of startling ICU pharmacotrivia.
 Ebert et al (1986) infused healthy males with 15 and 40ng/kg/min of vasopressin, increasing their serum concentration of vasopressin from 5 pg/ml to 18 and 36 pg/ml respectively, i.e. well in excess of what is usually expected under "natural" circumstances in shock.
 But wait: working from the assumption that 1mg of vasopressin contains 530 units, that dose they used amounts to about 30-90 units per hour.
-This exceeds all normal infusion standards in modern clinical practice, and even the most adventurous guideline documents draw the line at 0.6units/kg/hr (which is about 42 units/hr for a 70kg person).
-From the above, we can surmise that to replace the normal endogenous vasopressin levels of a healthy euvolaemic person, one would have to infuse around 8 units/hr of vasopressin (if that 70kg person was not secreting any of their own vasopressin whatsoever).
-The 2.4u/hr dose we usually prescribe in septic shock is therefore, for lack of a better word, homeopathic.
+This exceeds all normal infusion standards in modern clinical practice, and even the most liberal guideline documents draw the line at 0.6units/kg/hr (which is about 42 units/hr for a 70kg person).

 What is that unique and wonderful thing, that restores vessel wall tone in sepsis, but spares a normal circulation?
 Well, there are probably at least four such things.
 Landry & Oliver (2001) list references in support of the following hypotheses: